 M/S (Hall/Thilo): To approve the request by Boise State University for approval of the Addendum Number 3 to the Employment Agreement for Head Football Coach Dan Hawkins.
-Motion carried 7-0.
+Motion carried 7-0, Lewis not present.

 2. Boise State University - Vice President of Advancement Appointment